Posted on: May 17, 2017

 • • •

 Thursday, June 8, 2 p.m.

 Dr. Roger Strasser is an internationally-recognized leader in health care reform and one of the world’s foremost authorities in rural medical education.
-He is the founding dean and CEO of the Northern Ontario School of Medicine (NOSM) at Lakehead University in Thunder Bay and at Laurentian University in Sudbury, the first Canadian medical school established with an explicit social accountability mandate to improve the health of the people and communities of the region it serves.
+He is the founding dean and CEO of the Northern Ontario School of Medicine (NOSM) at Lakehead University in Thunder Bay and at Laurentian University in Sudbury, the first Canadian medical school established with an explicit social accountability mandate to improve the health of people and communities in the region it serves.
 Since 2002 NOSM’s unique model of distributed community-engaged learning has supported recruitment, retention, and socio-economic development in historically underserved communities across northern Ontario.
 As one of the few professors of rural health in the world, Strasser also leads research relating to socially-accountable health professional education, recruitment and retention of health professionals, and rural health service delivery models.
 Strasser’s impact on health care in remote and rural communities worldwide represents the visionary leadership that TRU aims to foster in our students.